-Bispecific antibodies have shown great therapeutic potential in treatment of both cancer and non-cancer diseases.
+Bispecific antibodies have shown great therapeutic potential in the treatment of both cancer and non-cancer diseases.
 Moreover, these great little inventions have shown outstanding usefulness in diagnosis and other healthcare fields.
 Immunotherapy has become one of the most researchable fields with great potential in therapeutics most importantly in cancer treatment.
-A better understanding of mechanisms of these agents can help in both, developing new drugs and exploring the abilities of already established drugs.
+A better understanding of the mechanisms of these agents can help in both, developing new drugs and exploring the abilities of already established drugs.

 - Kontermann RE, Brinkman U. Bispecific antibodies.
 Drug Discovery Today 20, 2015:838-847